MLP-VectorClub/Winterchilla/README.md

 ## Local setup

 In order to get the site up and running locally you'll need to set up a few things in advance.
-Here's a step-by step guide on getting everything to work on your local machine:
+Here's a step-by-step guide on getting everything to work on your local machine:

 1. Clone the repository
 2. Import `setup/database.sql` to a new, empty database of your choice